 Philip Wilkinson is a freelance writer and an author in a range of subject areas, particularly history, architecture and music.
-He has an honors degree in English and has held editorial posts at a number of publishers.
-His achievements include the award-winning book, Amazing Buildings, What the Romans Did for Us, and several TV tie-ins, including three for the BBC's major series, Restoration.
+His achievements include the award-winning book Amazing Buildings, What the Romans Did for Us, and several TV tie-ins, including three for the BBC's major series Restoration.

 From the serpent to the synthesizer, the piano to the piccolo, Western music has a huge range of instruments to draw on.
 Most of these instruments have a long history, and they have changed continuously -- and as they have evolved, music has changed, too.
 This book tells the story of 50 of these instruments, showing how they have developed and how they have had an effect on Western music, from the Medieval period to today.